Royal Studios in Memphis: The home of Silk Sonic’s sound

 “Bruno is such a really sweet and humble dude.
 You know he came here for Uptown Funk and never forgot us,” Mitchell said.

-To give Mars that grimy and gritty Memphis sound, Mitchell assembled his horn players: Trombonist Kameron Whalum, who plays with Bruno Mars; Mark Franklin on trumpet; Kirk Smothers on baritone saxophone and Lannie McMillan on tenor sax.
+To give Mars that grimy and gritty Memphis sound, Mitchell assembled his horn players: Trombonist Kameron Whalum, who plays with Bruno Mars; Marc Franklin on trumpet; Kirk Smothers on baritone saxophone and Lannie McMillan on tenor sax.

 The horns got together, but the project was cloaked in secrecy.

-“Boo called us and we showed up and they gave us some very broke down, bare bone tracks,” Mark Franklin said.
+“Boo called us and we showed up and they gave us some very broke down, bare bone tracks,” Marc Franklin said.

 “We didn’t know who the artist was either.
 We had to sign a nondisclosure agreement on the first day, which was interesting,” Kirk Smothers recalled.